Hi and welcome to:

 Rural romance with a twist of suspense

 Over on the #AustralianRuralFiction page you can find many Aussie authors of rural fiction and readers who love the genre in its many forms.
-We had a wonderful Christmas rafflecopter with FOUR major print book packs and two e-book packs for overseas contestants.
+We often share competitions on this FB page, and there's plenty of discussion and sharing of great books.

-As we head towards Australia Day on 26 January, we have another special prize pack on offer, open only to those who have joined us on the FB page.
-If you aren't yet a member, you can join us here and enter the competition.
+As we head towards August, I have a special prize pack on offer, open only to those who have joined us on the FB page.
+If you aren't yet a member, you can join us here and enter the competition, which will be live in the second week of July.

-This year, I have three mid-length books, a Christmas novel and a novella planned, as well as researching and writing my first single title.
-It all has to fit in around a trip we're planning to Scotland - whisky and walking and Western isles!
+This year, I have three mid-length books, one, a Christmas novel, as well as researching and writing my first single title.

 Book 6 in Hearts of the Outback